Are Quora blogs right for your audience?

 - Established bloggers can re-post to expand their audience

-- Can create as many blogs and blog posts as you like.
+- You can create as many blogs and blog posts as you like

 - Great blog posts can go viral